bombasticSlacks/Aspirant/Game/Vitomancer.md

 #### Expert Necromancy
 If your character has [Amateur Necromancy](#Amateur%20Necromancy) training, your character can [Ritual](Ritual) to:

-You can create undead of your own, and transplant souls between vessels.
+* Create undead of your own, and transplant souls between vessels.

 ---
 ### Master

 #### Master Necromancy
 If your character has [Expert Necromancy](#Expert%20Necromancy) training, your character can [Ritual](Ritual) to:

-You can manipulate life itself and control intelligent undead.
+* Manipulate life itself and control intelligent undead.